nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

 ### Example of sharing an IdentityAttribute

-We assume that the Integrator of the Sender has created an IdentityAttribute of type [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) for the Sender by following the instructions of our [Create Attribute for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}) scenario documentation.
+We assume that the Integrator of the Sender has created an IdentityAttribute of type [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) for the Sender by following the instructions of our [Create Attributes for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}) scenario documentation.
 This IdentityAttribute is stored locally within the `content` property of a corresponding [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) of the Sender.

 ```jsonc
 {